Have your cake (or cocktail) and eat it, too: avoid holiday weight gain and enjoy your favorite treats

 Holidays often go hand-in-hand with stress.
 Combined with a busy schedule, lack of sleep and poor nutrition, you can bet that weight gain will also happen.
 But, this doesn’t have to be the case!
 Self care should be a priority, especially during hectic times.
 And, things like sleep, proper nutrition and stress management are basic needs that need to be met in order for your long term physical and mental wellbeing.
 Give yourself permission to put yourself first in these areas.

-Therefore, allow for 7-9 hours of sleep per night, say no to things and people that drain you and stress you out (although this doesn’t really apply to laundry or family members, haha) and make a plan for nutrition and fitness.
+Therefore, allow for 7-9 hours of sleep per night, say no to things and people that drain you and stress you out (although this doesn’t really apply to laundry or family members, haha) and make a plan for nutrition and fitness where your nutritionist might task you to look up T-boosting supplement recommendations online to get better results when working out.
 Saying yes to these things will keep you healthy, sane, and avoid not only holiday weight gain, but physical and mental depletion.

 - Eat the cookie (or piece of pie, fun cocktail, etc) and move on!